Macro-economic Dependencies on Ocean Ecosystems

 1. Outcome

 This Circular provides guidance on compiling indicators of macro-economic dependencies on ocean ecosystems, enabling national accountants and ocean managers to quantify how national economies rely on marine and coastal natural capital.
-Understanding these dependencies is essential for assessing nature-related risks, informing development finance decisions, and tracking progress toward sustainable ocean economies.
-The guidance addresses three decision use cases: quantifying GDP dependency on ocean ecosystem services for nature-related risk assessment aligned with the Taskforce on Nature-related Financial Disclosures (TNFD) framework; supporting national ocean economy reporting within medium-term expenditure frameworks as described in TG-1.1 Budget Processes; and tracking economic dependencies against SDG 14.7 on sustainable use of marine resources.
-The compilation approach integrates perspectives from the System of National Accounts, SEEA Ecosystem Accounting, and the TNFD dependency framework.
-The conceptual framework and key components of Ocean Accounts are introduced in TG-0.1 General Introduction, while the relevant statistical standards are described in TG-0.2 Standards Overview.
-Asset accounting foundations for marine natural capital are addressed in TG-3.1 Asset Accounts, and the identification and measurement of ocean economy sectors is covered in TG-3.3 Economic Activity Relevant to the Ocean.
-This Circular directly supports the integration of ocean accounts with national budget processes described in TG-1.1 Budget Processes, the compilation of ocean economy structural indicators in TG-2.5 Ocean Economy Structure, and investment analysis in TG-2.6 Ocean Investment.
+Understanding these dependencies is essential for assessing nature-related risks at the national and sectoral level, informing development finance decisions, and tracking progress toward sustainable ocean economies.
+The guidance addresses three decision use cases: quantifying GDP dependency on ocean ecosystem services to support national nature-related risk assessment; supporting national ocean economy reporting within medium-term expenditure frameworks as described in TG-1.1 Budget Processes; and tracking economic dependencies against SDG 14.7 on sustainable use of marine resources.
+The compilation approach integrates perspectives from the System of National Accounts and SEEA Ecosystem Accounting.
+Enterprise-level application of dependency indicators—including alignment with the Taskforce on Nature-related Financial Disclosures (TNFD), the LEAP process, IFRS S1, and CSRD—is addressed separately in TG-1.11 Private Sector and Ocean Accounts.

 2. Requirements